 Credit Card Billing Cycles

 Since credit card information is updated on your credit report at the end of a billing cycle, try your best to keep the balance low at the end of a period.
 This way the balance that shows up on your credit report will be lower, regardless of the activity that went on during the billing cycle.

-Credit scores are absolutely important, however, implementing extreme and stringent measures to keep your credit utilization ratio low isn’t necessary at all times.
+Credit scores are an important part of our financial profile and it can help open doors to different credit products.
+While your credit utilization ratio is a common factor used to calculate your credit scores, implementing extreme and stringent measures to keep your credit utilization ratio low isn’t necessary at all times.
 It’s best to find a healthy balance between taking advantage of credit card products and using them responsibly.